nostrgamer/Csharp_Nostr_Unity_SDK/README.md

 }
 ```

-This example demonstrates the recommended way to use the SDK.
-The `NostrManager` component handles the complexity of key management, relay connections, and event signing for you.

 ### What NostrManager Does For You

 The NostrManager component automatically:
 1. Initializes cryptography
-2. Generates or loads keys
+2. Generates or loads keys (keys are automatically generated if they don't exist)
 3. Manages relay connections
 4. Handles event signing
 5. Provides a simple API for common operations